MicrosoftDocs/sql-docs/docs/2014/database-engine/transact-sql-breakpoints.md

 ms.assetid: c234430f-bd94-4d0d-9e74-2bf11681fa50
 caps.latest.revision: 9
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Transact-SQL Breakpoints
-  Breakpoints specify that the [!INCLUDE[tsql](../../includes/tsql-md.md)] debugger pause execution on a specific [!INCLUDE[tsql](../../includes/tsql-md.md)] statement, you can then view the state of the code elements at that point.
+  Breakpoints specify that the [!INCLUDE[tsql](../includes/tsql-md.md)] debugger pause execution on a specific [!INCLUDE[tsql](../includes/tsql-md.md)] statement, you can then view the state of the code elements at that point.

 ## Breakpoints
- When running the [!INCLUDE[tsql](../../includes/tsql-md.md)] debugger, you can toggle a breakpoint on specific statements.
+ When running the [!INCLUDE[tsql](../includes/tsql-md.md)] debugger, you can toggle a breakpoint on specific statements.
 When execution reaches a statement with a breakpoint, the debugger pauses execution so you can view debugging information, such as the values present in variables and parameters.

  You can manage breakpoints individually in the editor window, or collectively by using the **Breakpoints** window.
 You can edit breakpoints to specify items such as specific conditions under which execution should pause, or the actions to be taken if the breakpoint is executed.